LenaNevel/CAPSTONE/README.md

-# WORK IS IN PROGRESS

-# Capstone: Can we predict price of a skin care product based on it's ingredients?
+# Capstone: Sephora.
+Predicting prices based on Ingredients

 ## Table of Contents